denis-komarovs/Medical-Equipment-Maintenance-Tracker/README.md

 # Final Notes

-> This project simulates the type of CRM, ERP, and database-driven solutions used by healthcare organizations and industry sectors.
+> This project simulates the type of CRM, ERP, and database-driven solutions used by healthcare organisations and industry sectors.

 ---